 Relief map of the Jemez with caldera fill outcroppings highlighted in red.

 The topographic rim does not actually mark the ring fracture where the roof of the magma chamber collapsed.
-The steep walls left by collapse along the ring fracture were unstable, and subsequent landslides moved the rim outwards while partially burying the ring fracture.
-These early landslides are mostly buried by later sediments, but in a few places, particularly around Redondo Peak, the original caldera fill is exposed.
+The steep walls left by collapse along the ring fracture were unstable, and subsequent landslides moved the rim outwards while burying the ring fracture.
+These early landslides are partially buried by later sediments, but in a few places, particularly around Redondo Peak, the original caldera fill is exposed.
 Some of the best exposures are in the Redondo Graben, where megabreccias show where entire beds of older rock slid back into the caldera.

 Relief map of the Jemez with megabreccia outcroppings highlighted in red.